lus/dgc/README.md

 A DiscordGo command router with tons of useful features If you find any bugs or if you have a feature request, please tell me using an issue.

+**NOTE:** As you may have already noticed, dgc is currently a bit broken and won't work as expected.
+I strongly recommend using https://github.com/zekroTJA/shireikan as an alternative as it is inspired by dgc so you won't have to change that much.
+Sometimes in the future I may fix dgc, but currently I don't really have the motivation to do so.

 ## Basic example
 This just shows a very basic example: